 I also LOVE the texture of the potato skins in my mashed potatoes.
 Everyone seems to have strong feelings when it comes to their ideal mashed potato consistency, so I feel like I should tell you that my ideal mashed potato requires some chewing.
 Not a lot, but definitely some.

 And mashed potatoes are at risk of being a boring, not-great-to-look-at beige food.
 The red skins make them look so much prettier!
-I also think Michelle Obama would be appreciative of the color.

 If you are someone who needs their mashed potatoes to be perfectly smooth, you can of course peel your potatoes.
 I won’t stop you.